-- □ Follow the Internal Emergency Notification Flowchart to determine who needs to be notified. - □ Relay the information in the completed A1 Initial Emergency Report Form. - □ Mobilize internal resources to the site, to the Incident Command Post (ICP), to the Corporate Emergency Operations Centre (CEOC), or place them on standby as required.
+- □ Follow the Internal Emergency Notification Flowchart to determine who needs to be notified. - □ Relay the information in the completed A1 Initial Emergency Report Form. - Mobilize internal resources to the site, to the Incident Command Post (ICP), to the Emergency Operations Centre (EOC), or place them on standby as required. - □ Area Director will escalate to Senior Leadership Team and activate the EOC (Fort St. John or Dawson Creek, with support from Calgary) - ☐ Area Director or designate will assume EOC Director role and support the Incident Commander

-- Section 1: Initial Response (Internal Emergency Notification Flowchart) - Section 2: Roles & Responsibilities (Response Team Phone List) - Section 6: Forms (A1)
+- Section 1: Initial Response (Internal Emergency Notification Flowchart) - Section 2: Roles & Responsibilities (Response Team Phone List) - Section 6: Forms (A1) - Emergency Support Plan (for the EOC Director)